400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 • Ulcerative colitis

-The surgeon and bestselling author Steven Gundry goes even further and claims that lectins promote all autoimmune diseases.
+The surgeon and bestselling author Steven Gundry even further claims that lectins promote all autoimmune diseases.
 Therefore, he thinks autoimmune diseases can be treated with a lectin-free diet in general.

-According to Gundry, it is also drugs and especially antibiotics that can change your gut microbiome and intestinal mucosal lining in the long run.
+According to Gundry, drugs, especially antibiotics, can also change your gut microbiome and intestinal mucosal lining in the long run.

-They weaken the barrier of the intestinal wall daily, allowing lectins to penetrate (Gundry et al. 201713).
+They weaken the barrier of the intestinal wall daily, allowing lectins to penetrate.

-With this in mind, the current state of science suggests three factors to be causal for the development of autoimmune diseases (Ferroli et al. 201214):
+Scientists suggest three factors are crucial for the development of autoimmune diseases (Ferroli et al. 201214):

 • Genetic preconditions